-Risk Mitigation Insufficient capacity for project implementation.
-Continued advocacy and awareness raising at all levels to ensure commitment to mainstreaming climate change into sector plans, budgets, and policy frameworks.
-Due consideration will be given to involving traditional governance structures in an appropriate manner.
-The risk of sustainability of the baseline project and adaptation measures.

-climate change, and (iii) a clear approach regarding cost recover in operation and maintenance of infrastructures.
+Risk Mitigation Insufficient capacity for project implementation. commitment to mainstreaming climate change into sector plans, budgets, and policy frameworks.
+Due consideration will be given to involving traditional governance The risk of sustainability of the structures in an appropriate manner.
+Community mobilization and their engagement throughout the baseline project and adaptation measures. project development process.
+The project is incorporating (i) the development of gender and social responsive communication strategies, (ii) to sensitize the communities on implication of climate change, and (iii) a clear approach regarding cost recovery in operation and maintenance of infrastructures.
 Inadequate capacity at local level to implement the project and sustainably manage the infrastructure.
 Effective capacity development at community and local government level while pursuing policy dialogue with the government and development partners to sustain the decentralization process.
 Insufficient coordination amongst stake-holders.
 Develop champions within the Government and community members to promote adaptation.
 Getting the information developed and developing the right messages, as well as dissemination in the appropriate formats will be the ways that the project will result in positive outcomes.